GavMS/tic_tac_toe_final_board_configurations/README.md

 # Tic-Tac-Toe Final Board Configurations

-This is a Python program that calculates the number of possible final board configurations in a game of Tic-Tac-Toe, where all cells are filled, and no player has won.
+This Python program calculates the number of possible final board configurations in a game of Tic-Tac-Toe, where all cells are filled, and no player has won.
+It considers six cases: one achievable after exactly 5, 6, 7, 8, 9 moves with a winner, and the ties where after 9 moves there are still no three in a row by either player.

 ## Prerequisites